-Healthy Kids AZ is a mobile app built specifically for Arizona’s school nurses and children carchildcareo take care of our pediatric population daily.
+Healthy Kids AZ is a mobile app built specifically for Arizona’s school nurses and child care staff who take care of our pediatric population on a daily basis.
 The app provides access to an up-to-date resource in the palm of their hand.
-With Healthy Kids AZ, school nurses and childcare staff have the ability to:
+With Healthy Kids AZ, school nurses, and childcare staff can:

 If you haven't before, make sure you check out this great resource!

 The Center for Disease Control and Prevention (CDC) has recommended that teenagers and adults get updated booster shots from Pfizer or Moderna.
 This shot, also called a bivalent vaccine, targets both the original coronavirus strain and the current omicron sub-variants BA.4 and BA.5.
 Now, to be fully vaccinated, this would include the first 2 vaccines (primary series) and the bivalent booster.